 #2 Online Communities

-Some of the highest-performing content I have produced have incorporated ideas that came from being part of online communities.
+Some of the highest-performing content I have produced has incorporated ideas that came from being part of online communities.
 I’m a member of a heap of Facebook groups for Brisbane business owners, entrepreneurs and female leaders.

 Being a part of these online communities also helps you keep a finger on the pulse as to what the trending topics, issues, ideas and requirements that are relevant to your industry are.
 These groups are an absolute minefield for content marketing ideas!
-Here’s an example of a recent piece I wrote based on something I saw in a Facebook group.

 #3 Trending Hashtags